IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_calendar.md

     <li><strong>Document Your Weekly Progress: Project Milestones (aka what have you done this week?) on <a href="dm997X_ms_thesis_website.md">Thesis Process Website</a> and Calendar</strong></li>
     <li>Post <strong><a href="dm997X_ms_thesis_paper.md">Conclusion</a></strong> (2nd Draft) on your <a href="dm997X_ms_thesis_website.md">Thesis Process Website</a></li>
     <li>Post <strong><a href="dm997X_ms_thesis_paper.md">Abstract</a></strong> (2nd Draft) on your <a href="dm997X_ms_thesis_website.md">Thesis Process Website</a></li>
+    <li>Rehearse your Mock Thesis Defense with your accountability partner.</li>
     </ul>
     <strong>Class</strong>
     <ul>